The

 Munsters Deluxe (Dart Flipcards, 1996) 90 color cards of the TV series on mirror card finish.
 Backs have text about the show.
 Various chase made.
 Retail: $20

-Munsters cars by Johnny Lightning "Fright'ning Lightninings" episode 2.
-(Circa 2000) Color, nnumbered, blank backed cards featuring famous cars.
-Two of them have the two cars from The Munsters, (including the actors).
+Munsters Cars by Johnny Lightning "Fright'ning Lightninings" episode 2.
+(Circa 2000) Color, unnumbered, blank backed cards featuring famous cars.
+Two of them have the two cars from The Munsters, (including the actors sitting in them).
 The six cards are The Munsters Koach, The Munsters Drag-u-la, the Heavenly Hearse, Meat Wagon, Surf Hearse, and Carl Casper's Undertaker.
+Retail: Uncertain.

 Myth or Real?
 (American Realist Company, 1994) Two sets of 40 cards sold separately in white foil packs.
 Features B/W photos, illustrations and a few crude sketches of various legends.
 Typical examples include Big Foot, Kraken, and aliens.
 Few folks seem to know about this low mintage set, and the demand is soft.
 Retail: $20 (see back.)

-Nestle's Chiller Club (Nestle's, 1966) Very crudely drawn rather goofy monster images on cards given away Nestle's product.
-At least 60 different ones made.
+Nestle's Chiller Club (Nestle's, 1966) Very crudely drawn rather goofy monster images (with limericks on the backs) given away with Nestle's product (the drink mix, perhaps?).
+Set is 50 cards measuring 2" x 3.5" each.
 Low supply, low demand item.
+See the extended photo list here.
 Retail: Uncertain.

-Nightmare on Elm Street (Impel, 1991) Factory set and send-away set of 130 cards.
+Nightmare on Elm Street, A (Impel, 1991) Factory set and send-away set of 130 cards.
 Both sets are the same except for the ten behind-the-scene subsets.
 Two holograms were also issued in both sets (which are different).
 Retail: $20

 Night of the Living Dead (Rosem, 1987) 50 black & white cards immortalizing the gory zombie movie of the same name.
 Text telling story on the reverse.
 Retail $15